 - What did the men believe they were fighting for?
 To preserve a way of life?
+Justice?
 Freedom?
-Justice?
 Duty?
 Honour?
 Love of their country?
 Fear of being left behind?
-To make their families proud? - Why do you think they volunteered?
+To make their families proud? - Consider why they volunteered.
+What motivated them?
+Did they see it as an adventure or an escape from a way of life they were discontented with?
 Why do you think so many underage boys volunteered?
 What were the consequences of not fighting? - Why do you think it was important for those exempt from fighting to carry proof?
 Can you relate this to any situations today? - Research the use of white feathers.